-IBM Simulates Complex Chemistry with Quantum Computing [Portfolio]
+IBM Simulates Complex Chemistry with Quantum Computing [Byline]

 TORONTO — A novel algorithm developed by IBM scientists is improving the understanding of complex chemical reactions and optimizing quantum computing.